kr0st/trade_replicator/readme.txt

 Many masters and slaves could use the same database as long as the rule of uniqueness is not violated for master ids and for slave ids.

-It is possible to copy from many masters at once but many instances of slave script should be running, each configured to copy from a specific master id.
+It is possible to copy from many masters at once in a single running slave script instance.

 How it works